Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 Return to chapter list

-As the evening sky over Houma became a deeper shade of blue, Abby Cable found herself lost in her thoughts.
+As the evening sky over Houma became a deeper shade of blue, Abby Cable found herself lost in thought.
 The events of the day had left her with a mix of excitement and cautious hope.
 She was startled out of her reverie when she heard a knock at her door.
 Rising from her chair, she rushed to answer it, her heart racing.

 [(*) Editor’s note: See The Books of Magic: Ride a Black Horse.]